Rohana Wijeweera

 He formed the JVP in 1965, with the intention of replacing the Dominion of Ceylon with a socialist republic.
-The JVP ideologically supported the Tamil militants, calling it a war for self-determination, but opposed the Liberation Tigers of Tamil Eelam.
+The JVP opposed Tamil self-determination as well as the Liberation Tigers of Tamil Eelam.

 Following the Indo-Lanka accord, the JVP, with the leadership of Wijeweera and a secondary faction, launched a military and social campaign with the aim of overthrowing the government of Sri Lanka.
 This included two major insurgencies, in 1971 and 1987–1989.

-In 1989, the government of Sri Lanka then launched Operation Combine with the intention of killing Wijeweera.
-While they succeeded, the JVP maintained its identity as a political party and later joined a coalition government.
+In 1989, the government of Sri Lanka then launched Operation Combine with the intention of killing Wijeweera, along with Upatissa Gamanayake.
+While they succeeded in killing Wijeweera, the JVP maintained its identity as a political party and later joined a coalition government, and eventually in 2024 came into power.

 Early life

 Patabendi Don Jinadasa Nandasiri Wijeweera was born on 14 July 1943 (Bastille Day), to Patabendi Don Andris Wijeweera and Nasi Nona Wickramakalutota, who lived in Kottegoda, a coastal village situated close to Matara in southern Sri Lanka and mostly belonged to the Karava caste hierarchy.
 The eldest in the family, he had a younger brother Ananda and a younger sister Chitranie.